Ivan-Montes/microservices-plus-servers-and-security/README.md

 List of controllers

    - MainController: authorization required through api-gateway
    - SecondaryController: free access

+#### About medium-microservice

+Not configured to compare with basic-microservice

 #### About Message-Broker RabbitMQ